1368353446/ClassAtlas/README.md

   --title "Lecture A"
 ```

-Or upload a video from the “Lecture Management” panel; optionally select translation targets so the translated transcripts/outlines are generated right after the base run.
+Or upload a video from the “Lecture Management” panel.
+You can optionally attach a slides PDF; each page is aligned to the video (sampled every 2 seconds) and later mapped onto the summarized knowledge segments.

 ### 4. Launch the UI